tenghooi/pcd_process/README.md

 In the root folder, you can find the ***config.txt*** file.
 Use the file to specify the *input pcd path directory* and *save path directory*.

 You can also set which function to activate using boolean value in the configuration file.

+### TODO
+-[ ] Allow for different point type.
+Currently works for pcl::PointXYZI.
+-[ ] Function for saving ascii to binary format pcd.